FAQs

 Q: I have seen squirrels in my attic and found a hole on the side of the house.
 Can I seal the hole when I see the squirrel leave?

-A: It is possible that the squirrel is alone and can be sealed out in this manner; note that it is not advised.
+A: It is possible that the squirrel is alone and can be sealed out in this manner; note, however, that it is not advised.
 The most common reason animals invade homes is to reproduce.
 Sealing a hole may seal in unseen squirrels or separate a mother from her young, causing the mother to desperately chew on the house to get back in.
 Also, squirrels trapped on the inside of the house will die, causing odors—after they attempt to chew their way out.

-Q: I can see a bat hanging on the screen on the outside of my gable vent, should I have it removed?
+Q: I can see a bat hanging on the screen on the outside of my gable vent; should I have it removed?

 A: Bats actually prefer to hang on the outside of the gable vent screen.
 If you have one bat and never notice more, you might consider leaving it there and monitoring the situation each year.
 If you notice guano (bat feces) in the form of a black smudge or line piling up under where the bat hangs, you should have the bat removed and the vent screened from the outside.

-Q: I read online that a squirrel needs to be taken many miles so that it will not come back, is this true?
+Q: I read online that a squirrel needs to be taken many miles so that it will not come back; is this true?

 A: No, this is completely a myth.
 While most squirrels removed by companies are relocated far away, a grey squirrel only needs to be a few hundred yards away to feel lost.
 Flying squirrels are slightly different.
-A flying squirrel's home range can be as large as 3/4 of a sq. mile.
+A flying squirrel's home range can be as large as 3/4 of a square mile.
 They need to be relocated outside this home range.

 Q: I have seen copperhead snakes in my yard.
 My husband kills them.
 What should we be doing?